scottdavenport/ccc-landing/README.md

 You can find these values in your Supabase project settings.
 The admin dashboard includes an interactive connection status indicator to help verify your Supabase configuration.

+### Admin Access

+The site includes a secure admin dashboard for managing tournament details and content.
+Admin access is controlled through Supabase user metadata, with role-based access control implemented.
+Contact the project maintainers to request admin access.

 **Edit a file directly in GitHub**

 - Navigate to the desired file(s).